Capacity Analysis of Linear Operator Channels over Finite Fields: Abstract

 \section{Abstract}

 Motivated by communication through a network employing linear network coding, capacities of linear operator channels (LOCs) with arbitrarily distributed transfer matrices over finite fields are studied.
 Both the Shannon capacity $C$ and the subspace coding capacity $C_{\subs}$ are analyzed.
-By establishing and comparing a lower bound on $C$ and an upper bound on $C_{\subs}$, it is demonstrated that $C_{\subs}$ is strictly less than $C$ for a broad class of LOCs.
-In general, evaluating $C_{\subs}$ is difficult because it requires to solve the maximization of a non-concave function.
-However, it is shown that if a LOC has a unique subspace degradation, then $C_{\subs}$ can be obtained by solving a convex optimization problem over rank distribution.
-A class of LOCs such that $C=C_\subs$, which includes the LOCs with uniform-given-rank transfer matrices as special cases, is shown to have a unique subspace degradation.
+By establishing and comparing lower bounds on $C$ and upper bounds on $C_{\subs}$, various necessary conditions and sufficient conditions such that $C= C_\subs$ are obtained.
+A new class of LOCs such that $C=C_\subs$ is identified, which includes LOCs with uniform-given-rank transfer matrices as special cases.
+It is also demonstrated that $C_\subs$ is strictly less than $C$ for a broad class of LOCs.
+In general, an optimal subspace coding scheme is difficult to find because it requires to solve the maximization of a non-concave function.
+However, for a LOC with a unique subspace degradation, $C_{\subs}$ can be obtained by solving a convex optimization problem over rank distribution.
+Classes of LOCs with a unique subspace degradation are characterized.
+Since LOCs with uniform-given-rank transfer matrices have unique subspace degradations, some existing results on LOCs with uniform-given-rank transfer matrices are explained from a more general way.